rishubm/Swift-Independent-Projects/README.md

 As I progressed in my learning, I was able to take on more complicated projects with more features, pages, components.
 I learned the importance of MVC software design pattern when working with larger projects with multiple directories and several source code files.

 ## TicTacToe
-TicTacToe independent project built in Swift
+TicTacToe independent project built in Swift, including two-player mode and a mode versus Computer
 ### Demo
 https://github.com/rishubm/TicTacToe/assets/58448683/7c49bb05-a8c5-489d-ba81-fb77f32f53fa